Why Do People Think Timeshares Are Cheaper?

 Of course, you might be about to argue – as a timeshare salesperson would – that you can recoup that money.
 After all, you can’t sell your hotel room down the line whereas you can sell your timeshare.
 But here’s what you need to realize: when you sell your timeshare you will most likely only be able to recover between 10% and 20% of what you paid.
-If you were able to recoup half of what you spent then you would be in a hugely lucky minority.
+If you could recoup half of what you spent, you would be in a hugely lucky minority.

 In other words, you’re going to lose anywhere from 50% to 90% of that initial upfront investment.
 That’s important to think about when it comes to the debate about hotels vs timeshares.
 And don’t forget that there will also be additional costs associated with selling a timeshare.
 You can hire a company to sell it, use a real estate agent, or try selling it yourself but each of these is associated with various fees.